Suzy Brokensha, FAIRLADY Editor

-Suzy Brokensha has been the editor of FAIRLADY for the past thirteen years.
+Suzy Brokensha has been the editor of FAIRLADY for the past Fourteen years.
 Under her leadership, this iconic South African brand has grown and diversified while still retaining its authentic, original and passionately South African voice.

 Before starting her magazine career at Cosmopolitan magazine, Suzy lectured in Semiotics and Sociolinguistics at the AAA School of Advertising.
 She then founded PARTWORKS, where she edited various successful customer titles and continued to freelance REMOVE STUFF ON THE EDITED PAGE magazines, winning several prestigious awards for her own writing.

 Suzy went back into consumer publishing again to edit Marie Claire before she was offered the editorship of FAIRLADY in 2005..